Florence La Badie: Early life

 Florence La Badie was born Florence Russ on April 27, 1888, the second child of Horace Blancard and Marie Lynch (Chester) Russ in New York City.
-After the death of her father in 1890 and the subsequent inability of her mother to provide care, Florence, at age three, was adopted by Joseph E. and Amanda J. La Badie of Montreal, Canada.
+After the death of her father in 1890 and her mother's inability to provide sufficient care, Florence, at age three, was adopted by Joseph E. and Amanda J. La Badie of Montreal, Canada.
+She was given their surname.

-Florence's adoptive father, Joseph E. La Badie, was a prominent attorney in Montreal, and his wife, the former Amanda Victor, is said to have been born in Europe, possibly Paris.
-Her adoptive uncle, Oddiehon LaBadie, maintained an estate in nearby St. Lambert.
+Florence's adoptive father, Joseph E. La Badie, was a prominent attorney in Montreal.
+His wife, former Amanda Victor, is said to have been born in Europe, possibly Paris.
+Florence's adoptive uncle, Oddiehon LaBadie, maintained an estate in nearby St. Lambert.
 Florence was educated in New York City schools and at the Convent of Notre Dame in Montreal.

+Actress

-Florence La Badie was one of the most important and popular actresses of the early motion picture era.
-She appeared in 30 films for Biograph starting in 1909 and 166 silent films from 1911 through 1917 for the Thanhouser studio in New Rochelle, New York.
+Florence La Badie moved to New York after school and became one of the most important and popular actresses of the early motion picture era.
+Starting in 1909, she appeared in 30 films for Biograph, and 166 silent films from 1911 through 1917 for the Thanhouser studio in New Rochelle, New York.

 A daredevil at heart, she was known as "Fearless Flo" for taking risks and performing many of her own stunts.
 She was a frequent subject for articles and letters in fan and trade magazines, and over a period of years, she was the most publicized and beloved of all Thanhouser players.